This webpage has some of my past work and research for this new work.

 Past work informing Coffee Flight’s methodology:

 I Am Series: I Am Maggie, and I Am Carisma –This film work in 2020 and live work in 2022, respectively, celebrated the gamification of dance.
-Through a word game given to the audience upon ticket purchase, the audience experienced episodes from the imagined point of view of Maggie and Carisma, respectively.
+Through a word game given to audience members upon ticket purchase, they experienced episodes from the imagined points of view of Maggie and Carisma, respectively.
 This series solidified my love for creating multiple options for the viewer and performer.

-I Am Maggie got the 2021 Green Room Award for Best Dance Production; the production also brought critical acclaim from Dance Informa magazine, with the featured press in The Age.
+I Am Maggie won the 2021 Green Room Award for Best Dance Production; the production also received critical acclaim from Dance Informa magazine, with press coverage in The Age.

 “I Am Maggie employs a palette of Western nightclub moves, East Asian gestural formality and documentary theatre to create its shifting (un)reality.” – Paul Ransom